Medical Malpractice Claims: What You Need to Know

 If the victim passes away as a result of the malpractice injury and there is proof that malpractice was a primary cause, the victim’s estate can be paid for the wages he or she expected to earn if he or she had survived.

 A spouse or children left behind could potentially have a claim after the death as well.
-Family left behind can receive compensation for the loss of a companion and the protection he or she would have been able to provide had the death not occurred.
+The family left behind can receive compensation for the loss of a companion and the protection he or she would have been able to provide had the death not occurred.

 The Cochran Firm is one of the largest law firms handling personal injury claims across the United States.
 At the Cochran Firm, we work with you one on one while still tapping into our national resources to help you get the best legal representation possible.
 If you have suffered any form of medical malpractice, please contact us for assistance.